-Wahroonga Adventist School is excited to have nearly completed its expansion into a full Prep to Year 12 co-education Christian School, with Year 12 commencing in 2021.
+Wahroonga Adventist School is a Prep to Year 12 co-education Christian School.

 Our Senior School students are recognised as future leaders.
 It is therefore our aim, through the unique educational experience provided, to prepare them for life beyond our campus.

 The senior learning years are both challenging and exciting.
 During this time, students extend and refine their learning, develop habits of mind and study practices that will serve them well in the future, and establish mature, healthy relationships with one another and their community.

 What makes senior schooling so distinctive is that students gradually take the lead role in their own educational development.
 In Years 9 and 10, they experiment with a broad range of subjects in a variety of faculty areas.
 This leads them towards choices for Years 11 and 12 as they set their sights on academic and career pathways.
 A combination of subject-specific study side by side a broad range of co-curricular activities helps them develop their individual identity and pursue their interests and talents.